Health Alerts - Coronavirus (COVID-19)

 • staying home if you are unwell

-If you have been overseas or in Victoria or NSW in the last 14 days and are feeling unwell, contact your GP or call 13HEALTH (13 43 25 84).
+If you have been overseas or in a mandated hotspot area in Australia over the last 14 days and are feeling unwell, contact your GP or call 13HEALTH (13 43 25 84).

 Where can I stay up to date with current information?